On automorphisms of high-dimensional solid tori: Homotopy automorphisms of

 Furthermore we have $(AB^\dagger + (-1)^n (AB^\dagger)^\dagger)_{rr} = (AB^\dagger)_{rr} + (-1)^n \overline{(AB^\dagger)_{rr}}$ and as $\Lambda_n \subseteq \Lambda_n^{\mathrm{max}} := \{a \in \Z[\pi] \, | \, a + (-1)^n \bar{a} = 0\}$ it follows from (iii) that the diagonal entries of $AB^\dagger + (-1)^n (AB^\dagger)^\dagger$ are also zero; similarly those of $CD^\dagger + (-1)^n (CD^\dagger)^\dagger$.
 Thus we may replace (ii) by the condition \begin{enumerate}[(i')] \item $AB^\dagger + (-1)^n (AB^\dagger)^\dagger$ and $CD^\dagger + (-1)^n (CD^\dagger)^\dagger$ vanish. \end{enumerate}

 We may express the conditions (i) and (ii') as

-which is the statement that $\phi$ preserves the hermitian form $\lambda_X$, and the remaining condition (iii), that the diagonal entries of $AB^\dagger$ and $ CD^\dagger$ lie in $\Lambda_n$, is the statement that $\phi$ also preserves the quadratic refinement $q_X$.
+which is the statement that $\phi$ preserves the hermitian form $\lambda_X$.
+Then $\phi^{-1}$ is represented by the matrix $ ^{-1} = $, so using the quadratic property of $q_X$ we have

+and similarly $q_X(\phi^{-1}(b_i)) = (-1)^n(A B^\dagger)_{ii}$.
+As a quadratic refinement is (freely) determined by its values on a basis, it follows that condition (iii) is equivalent---given (i) and (ii')---to the condition that $\phi^{-1}$ preserves the quadratic refinement $q_X$ of $\lambda_X$, which is turn is equivalent to $\phi$ preserving $q_X$.
 Thus this discussion shows that the action on $\pi_n(X_g)$ gives a surjective homomorphism

-Similarly, any homotopy equivalence of $W_{g,1}$ fixing its boundary acts on $\pi_n(W_{g,1}) = H_n(W_{g,1};\Z)$ with its $(-1)^n$-symmetric intersection form $\lambda_W$, and also preserves the quadratic form $q_W$ (either by a parallel analysis to the above using Theorem \ref{thm:HtyAutWg}, or by \cite[Section 2.7]{BerglundMadsen1}).
-This gives a surjective homomorphism $\pi_0 \hAut_\partial(W_{g,1}) \to U_g(\Z, \Lambda_n)$.
+Similarly, any homotopy equivalence of $W_{g,1}$ fixing its boundary acts on $\pi_n(W_{g,1}) \cong H_n(W_{g,1};\Z)$ with its $(-1)^n$-symmetric intersection form $\lambda_W$, and also preserves the quadratic form $q_W$ (either by a parallel analysis to the above using Theorem \ref{thm:HtyAutWg}, or by \cite[Section 2.7]{BerglundMadsen1}).
+This gives a surjective homomorphism $\pi_0( \hAut_\partial(W_{g,1})) \to U_g(\Z, \Lambda_n)$.